 Is It Bad To Run A Motorcycle Without A Battery?

 There are a lot of alterations you can do to a motorcycle and still make it functional.
 But if you are planning on starting and/or running your motorcycle without using the battery, there are a few things you should consider while doing so.

 While it is very possible to run a motorcycle without it’s battery, it’s not advised that you do it.
 Starting and running a motorcycle without a battery doesn’t necessarily hurt the motorcycle, but it can be a safety hazard for you as the rider.

-Dealing with the wiring that’s coming from the ignition coil also holds it’s own dangers because the extra current could possibly find it’s way through the wire and into your fingers if the batter is still plugged in.
+Dealing with the wiring that’s coming from the ignition coil also holds it’s own dangers; the extra current could possibly find it’s way through the wire and into your fingers if the battery is still plugged in.

 Having a battery on your motorcycle is simply superior in every way.
 There is no reason a battery should be removed from a motorcycle unless the rider is in an emergency situation.
-After which the rider should then get a battery as soon as possible.
+The rider should then get a battery as soon as possible.

 How To Make Your Motorcycle Look Like It Doesn’t Have A Battery